Inclusive Language: What You Need to Know When Casting

 Size words, like “fat” and “chubby”, should be nowhere in your casting breakdown.
 If a character’s size is hyper-specific to the production, use Plus Size, which is a commonly accepted term in the fashion and beauty industry.

-QuickFrame client billie owns its identity proudly, showcasing a diverse array of women, with a celebratory focus on body hair.
+QuickFrame customer billie owns its identity proudly, showcasing a diverse array of women, with a celebratory focus on body hair.

 In that same vein, try to shy away from using the term “real” when describing a character.
 It’s an ambiguous term with a lack of clear meaning.
 Aren’t we all “real people”?
 Is a person that wears makeup, or has cosmetic surgery, any less real than those who have not?
 Rather than using the term, focus back on the description of your character.
 What is “real” about them that you want to see come across during the casting process?